ermalaliraj/python/ai/exercises/simple-neural-network/README.md

 ## How it works?
 `simple_neural_net.py` tries to predict the output given 3 binary inputs.
 If the first input is 1, the output should be 1, otherwise the output should be 0.
+`main.py` object to be used to pass input dynamically.

 ## Neural Network theory
 A neural network with no hidden layers is called a `perceptron`.